GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 ## Core Progressive Web App checklist {: #core }

-Because PWAs span all devices, from mobile through desktop, the core Progressive Web App Checklist is all about what you need to do to make your app installable and usable by all users, regardless of screen size or input type.
+The Progressive Web App Checklist describes what makes an app installable and usable by all users, regardless of size or input type.

 {% Details %}
 {% DetailsSummary 'h3' %}